As brokers start to experiment with social media, they are sounding a lot more like – well, bloggers.

 “When there were the sinkholes last year, we created a blog and had basically addressed the sinkhole and explained how it pertained to insurance.
 Clearly, nobody had ever thought of that.
 If that had happened to me, I wouldn’t have known if I was covered or not.”

-(In case you were wondering, sinkhole damage would be covered, although it always depends on the policy wording, MacDougall added, qualifying that he is not himself a broker.)
+(In case you were wondering, sinkhole damage would be covered, although it always depends on the policy wording, MacDougall adds, qualifying that he is not himself a broker.)

 The point is, digital marketing on social media can be more effective if considered a “soft sell,” as opposed to a hard-core pitch for attention to the brokerage or the products it offers.